Zengweihaooo/uob-ibm-ai-elderly/springboot/EMOTION_COMPANION_README.md

 ## Integration

 This system integrates with the existing application and can be extended to:
-- Send notifications when AI companion needs attention
+- Send notifications when emotion companion needs attention
 - Integrate with smart home systems
 - Connect to voice assistants
 - Provide analytics on user interaction patterns